 University Studies offers transition courses for first-year and transfer students that provide practical tools on how to adjust and excel as a member of the George Mason University community and beyond.
-Our program connects students to campus resources, academic and career success tools, as well as personal development and well-being opportunities.
-We serve all undergraduate students as they transition into college, determine their major and solidify their career path, grow academically and personally, and prepare for life after college.
+The course will connect you to campus resources, academic and career success tools, as well as personal development and well-being opportunities.
+Open to all undergraduate students as they transition into college, determine their major and solidify their career path, grow academically and personally, and get involved on campus.
+Co-taught by a Mason faculty and a peer advisor (an undergraduate student there to support the students).
+Counts as a general elective toward graduation.

-Introduction to Mason (1 cr.): Assists first-year students with their transition from high school to college life at Mason and helps students be successful through academic skill-building, personal development, connecting with their community and career preparation.
+Introduction to Mason (1 cr.): Assists first-year students with their transition from high school to college life at Mason.
+Focuses on getting to know Mason resources, academic skill-building, personal development, connecting with the Mason community and career preparation.
 All sections share a core curriculum and certain sections focus on a particular theme, student population, or course of study.
+Connect with faculty and friends while learning how to make the most out of college!

-Mason Transition (0 or 1 cr.): These specialized first-year courses for transitioning to Mason are for specific student populations, such as those in certain Colleges or affiliated with an identity-based group on campus.
+Mason Transitions (0 or 1 cr.): These courses are for specific student populations, such as those in certain colleges or affiliated with an identity-based group on campus.